-This blog post is purely ment to be helpful advice. as we are not vets and this info is not intended, in any way, to take the place of the advice from your Vet.
+This blog post is purely meant to be helpful advice. as we are not vets and this info is not intended, in any way, to take the place of the advice from your Vet.
 If you have concerns please contact your vet or Vetfone

 Related First Aid For Dog Posts

 - First Aid

 - First Aid Kits